What to Know About Trump Accounts

 A Trump Account, also known as a “Section 530A” account created by the One Big Beautiful Bill Act, is a tax-advantaged savings account for eligible minor children.
 Trump Accounts will allow contributions of up to $5,000 (subject to inflation) per year per eligible child, with an additional, one-time government pilot program seed contribution of $1,000 for eligible children who are U.S. citizens born in 2025 through 2028.
 The goal of a Trump Account is to help eligible minor children get an early start on long-term investing while encouraging them to keep their money invested for decades.

-Who can have a Trump Account?
+Who can have a Trump Account and who can make the election?

 How much can you contribute to a Trump Account?